petercsiba/plugin-intelligence/backend/README.md

 # in the backend directory
-pyenv virtualenv 3.12.2 plugin-intelligence pyenv activate plugin-intelligence pip install -r requirements/local.txt -r requirements/batch_jobs.txt
+pyenv virtualenv 3.12.2 plugin-intelligence pyenv activate plugin-intelligence pip install -r requirements/api.txt -r requirements/local.txt -r requirements/batch_jobs.txt

 # for IDE like intelliJ, you would need to setup the VirtualEnv
 echo "$VIRTUAL_ENV/python"